-Internationally, within the EU and nationally, there are many laws for managing climate change and other environmental problems.
-Environmental law is very complex and dynamic and experts are requested both nationally and internationally.
+Internationally, within the European Union (EU) and nationally, there are many legal frameworks and processes for managing climate change and other environmental problems.
+Environmental law is a complex and dynamic field of law and experts are in demand both nationally and internationally.
 The Nordic Master Programme in Environmental Law gives you a competitive degree.
-You will study at three Nordic universities, all with specialist competence in environmental law.
+You will study at three Nordic universities, all with specialist competence in Environmental Law.

 Why this programme?

 You will study in three Nordic countries, first at Uppsala University in Sweden, then at the University of Eastern Finland in Joensuu, and finally at UiT The Arctic University of Norway in Tromsø.
-This gives you international experience within and alongside the education.
+This will give you an international experience within and alongside the education.
 Each university has its own cultural and social environment.
-The programme provides a financial contribution to travels between universities.
-Note that application to the programme is submitted to Uppsala University only.

 The programme leads to a joint degree from the three participating universities: Master of Legal Science (120 credits) (Uppsala University), Master of International and Comparative Law (University of Eastern Finland), Master of Laws (UiT The Arctic University of Norway).

 – After graduating from my law studies I knew I wanted to continue with a specialisation in environmental law.
 I was interested in doing my Master’s abroad and the Joint Nordic Master Programme in Environmental Law caught my attention.
 After looking into it I was convinced that all the three universities jointly organising this programme have high expertise in the field of environmental law and offer a very versatile and topical curriculum.